costas778/Trading_platform_aws/README.md

 7) Ensure you have all the prerequisites installed by running install-prerequisites.sh if this is your first time working on a system

+If there is a failure it is likely you have not run source set-env.sh.

 8) Run the wrapper main.sh file with the deployment type.

 e.g. ./main.sh dev